 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the D700 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800, while the Df does not have a direct successor.
+Both the D700 and the Df have been discontinued, but can regularly be found used on eBay.
+The D700 was replaced by the Nikon D800, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon Df Manual.

 So what is the bottom line?
 Is the Nikon D700 better than the Nikon Df or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.